SpellholdStudios/Red_Dragon_Summoning_Spell/README.md

 - kevmus: First WeiDU conversion.
 - Gwendolyne: Provided French translation.
 - Lisandro: Provided Spanish translation.
-- Fess ans aerie.ru team: Provided Russian translation.
+- Fess, Austin and aerie.ru team: Provided Russian translation.
 - AL|EN: Wrote <a href="https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it">Infinity Auto Packager</a> tool which automatically provides Windows, Linux and Mac versions in the same archive file.

 If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/40883-red-dragon-summoning-spell-weidu-version/">mod forum</a>.</br>